 - With the upcoming merger, will Mountain Vista residency programs be accepting allopathic and osteopathic students?

 At the moment, Mountain Vista residency programs are only AOA accredited and are only approved to take osteopathic students.
-The General Surgery Residency has submitted its application for accreditation, and a site inspection has been scheduled.
-The Internal Medicine and Family Medicine residency programs are in the process of finalizing their applications and will be submitting their applications for review soon.
+The General Surgery Residency and Internal Medicine Residency have submitted their application for accreditation, and a site inspection has been completed.
+The Gastroenterology Fellowship and Family Medicine Residency programs are in the process of finalizing their applications and will be submitting their applications for review soon.
 Allopathic students will be considered for application at a later date.